 Then, you must also consider real estate taxes.
 Once you have crunched the numbers, if it is at a higher level than you are comfortable with, walking away from the deal is a viable option.

-Too far apart
+Negotiations are too far apart

 We have previously noted that New York City’s real estate market has slowed down from its torrid pace.
-Sometimes, the seller has not faced a new reality, despite the best advice from his or her real estate agent apprising him/her of the situation.
+Sometimes, the seller has not faced a new reality, despite the best advice from his or her real estate agent, apprising him/her of the situation.
 He or she is recollecting the high prices his/her neighbors received a few months ago.